sagemath/trac_to_gh/Issue 4621.md

 # Issue 4621: '2' not in QQbar -- canonical embedding of subfields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4621

 Original creator: SimonKing